-Here are 17 fun and creative outdoor games for kids.
+Here are 17 fun and creative games to play outside with kids.

 These fun outdoor games are well-suited for the younger set as they are a bit less complicated and not terribly competitive.

 Create a croquet course with pool noodles (or hula hoops), then have the kids kick bouncy balls through the wickets.
 First, cut up different colored pool noodles, making sure they are long enough to create an arch to kick the balls through.
 Design your own croquet course with the arches and use garden stakes to secure them to the ground.
 To play, have the kids kick their balls through the course.
 Tally up points for the number of wickets passed or for the kid who gets through the course first.
 You could also call out colors and simply have them kick it through the ones that match what you’ve called out.

 Let toddlers practice motor skills while learning shapes and colors.
 Draw different shapes on the sidewalk or driveway in a range of colors in a grid pattern.
 Tell your little one to go from one end to the other by stepping on the color or shape you call out to them.
 Assign points for every correct color or shape that’s stepped on.
 This is a turn-taking game that gives everyone a chance to play and toddlers will have a blast while also learning their shapes and colors.